 This year in May, when he met his Russian counterpart Vladimir Putin, and being known as a friendly politician towards Russia and open to greater cooperation with Russia, Miloš Zeman allowed himself a joke about the many journalists present saying that they had to be “liquidated”.

 In January, the Czechs will elect a president for a new term.
-Miloš Zeman is among the favorites.
+Miloš Zeman is among the favourites.